swisscom/dop_common/doc/plan_format_v0.0.1.md

 	  indicates that there were some changes.
 	- Programs are executed in the order of their definition in the deployment plan.
-    - Each hook type definition is optional, however, when `hooks` must contain at least one hook type.
+    - Each hook type definition is optional, however, `hooks` must contain at least one hook type.

 The following snippet is an example infrastructures configuration: